microsoft/everyonecancode/instructions/day2/Vision/README.md

 Click on the frontend link displayed under the deploy step under your pipeline `https://<yourgithubhandle>.github.io/...` or open the app on your phone.

-Our frontend application should now have a new button with a microphone symbol that allows us to talk to our app in English and German and have our object on the image recognized.
+Our frontend application should now have a new button with an image symbol that allows us to detect our object on an image and have our object on the image recognized.

-Neither what you say nor what is transcribed will be saved and will **not** appear on the timeline or news feed.
+Neither what picture you take nor what is detected will be saved and will **not** appear on the timeline or news feed.

 ## Talk to me!
 What do you have to say?
 Play around!

-So go ahead and say at least 5 sentences and tell us how great your application understands you.
+So go ahead and detect at least 5 objects and tell us how great your application detects objects on images.

-Take also a look and read to your application or ask other people to talk to your phone, you might be surprised.
+Take also a look at your detected objects or ask other people to compare how well their objects where detected, you might be surprised.

-By default, it will only understand German and English, if you want to change the language you could change the repo in `Frontend` > `scr` > `views` > `Microphone.vue` on line 7 and add e.g. Ukrainian
-`<option value="uk-UA">Ukrainian</option>`

-As you can see, the language is represented by four letters.
-For German it's de-DE, for English (USA) it is en-US and for Ukrainian it is uk-UA.
-[Here](https://docs.microsoft.com/en-us/azure/cognitive-services/custom-vision-service/language-support) you can find all supported languages with their code.

 That's a wrap for our 2 days.
 Congrats!